Ashay-S/ANPR/README.md

 # Training Steps

-Steps required to train the **Detection** and **Recognition** models using PaddleOCR.

 ## Prerequisites

-Before you begin, ensure that you have the following installed:
+Ensure that you have the following installed:

 1. **PaddlePaddle**: The core deep learning framework used in PaddleOCR.
 Follow the installation instructions on the [PaddlePaddle website](https://www.paddlepaddle.org.cn/install/quick) for your system.